Tag Archives: Accident

 The car was destroyed.
 Henri Paul and Dodi al-Fayed were dead at the scene.
 Princess Diana passed away from massive internal injuries two hours later.
 Only Rees-Jones survived.
 However, he had no recollection of what happened.

 Those are the bare case facts.
 There were two extensive investigations.
-One by the French police and one by the British authorities who held a public inquest.
-Both inquiries concluded Diana’s death was from her fatal injuries—the result of a drunk-driving, motor vehicle incident with excessive speed a contributing factor.
+One by the French police, and one by the British authorities who held a public inquest.
+Both inquiries concluded Diana’s death was from her fatal injuries—the result of a drunk-driver, motor vehicle incident with excessive speed a contributing factor.
 So was Diana’s neglect to wear her seat belt.

 Rumors ran rampant.
 There were stories of Paparazzi intentionally overtaking the Mercedes and cutting it off into the column.
 There’s an unresolved issue of a notorious white Fiat that’s never been found.
 The Royal Family were accused of masterminding Diana’s murder because she’d been impregnated by a Muslim foreigner.
 Even the British SAS and MI6 were implicated.
 And most accusatory was Dodi’s father, Egyptian billionaire Mohammed al-Fayed.

-But where was proof the Peoples’ Princess was really a homicide victim?
-Well, two decades later it turns out that the homicide declaration was right all along.
-And the evidence—the undisputed truth that Princess Diana really was a homicide victim—is absolutely clear.
+But where’s proof that the Peoples’ Princess really was a homicide victim?
+Well, twenty-seven years later it turns out that the homicide declaration was right all along.
+And the evidence—the undisputed truth that Princess Diana was a homicide victim—is absolutely clear.
+But it comes down to the legal definition of homicide.

 Facts Surrounding Diana’s Car Crash

 Although Princess Diana and Dodi al-Fayed were officially an item, they’d only been seeing each other just over a month.
 That’s hardly enough time to get engaged let alone planning a pregnancy.
-Diana was far too smart than getting accidentally knocked-up never mind rashly getting married.
+Diana was far too smart than getting accidentally knocked-up, never mind rashly getting married.
 Both of those stories are blatantly false.
+These two were just beginning to have fun.

 They rendezvoused on Mohammed al-Fayed’s yacht before arriving by private jet into Paris on August 31, 1997.
 Then dined at a popular restaurant before dropping by the Ritz Hotel where the Paparazzi laid in wait.
 Diana and Dodi had a nightcap.
 Rees-Jones was nearby.
 Henri Paul made a plan to bring the staff Mercedes around to the rear door where the celebrity couple could quietly slip out.
 Then, Paul would chauffeur the group to a private apartment that Mohammed al-Fayed kept in the heart of Paris.